 Depending on your daily pH and EC readings, you may or may not need to adjust the pH levels much between water changes (which should happen every two weeks).

-When you do need to add nutrients, do it carefully, and then take readings again and adjust until it is where you want/need it to be.
+When you do need to add mix and add nutrients, do it carefully, and then take readings again and adjust until it is where you want/need it to be.

 Don’t be afraid to make mistakes, they can allow being adjusted or otherwise fixed.

 Keep the Reservoir’s Water Topped Off

 Aside from taking readings from the water each day, keep an eye on the actual water levels themselves as you may need to add a splash of water to the reservoir sometimes.

 The water level is set at the root zones of plants, so don’t let it drop down or the water roots will become exposed to direct air and begin to rot.

 Change the Reservoir Water Out Every Two to Three Weeks

 Every 14 to 21 days the water in your deep water culture system needs changed (sorry folks, that’s just the way it goes!).

 Even if the water is clean, and has nutrients and a decent EC level, you should highly consider changing it out with freshwater anyhow.

 It doesn’t pay to slack on changing the water, your plants suffer and you spend more time trying to tweak pH and EC levels than necessary, to say the least.